njtrettel/TECDP-terraform-training/docs/day2/exercises.md

 }
 </pre>

-Don't give it a `default`, because we want to force the environment to be passed explicitly.
+Don't give it a <code>default</code>, because we want to force the environment to be passed explicitly.

 </details>